 Everyone wants to be respected and appreciated, and we often have different underlying desires that keep us going through a tough project.
 When a team is slogging through tight deadlines or feels overworked or unseen, recognition can boost morale and strengthen their sense of team identity and support from management.
+This is a great way to improve team motivation, that takes very little effort from management.
 Make appreciative communication patterns a habit among the team, and avoid superficial assumptions of what really matters and motivates.

 Most people prefer intangible forms of recognition; perks and monetary enticements often mean less than a simple “thank you” during a staff meeting.
 In Make Their Day!
 Employee Recognition That Works, Cindy Ventrice says that people crave praise, thanks, opportunities, and respect far more than gifts, awards, and privileges.
 Missing the mark in how to best express gratitude can counteract the intended message, so it’s worth rethinking your plans in order to send the right message.

 Be observant and make a daily routine of recognition—and see if you can get your entire team to join in.